 Consider the channel

 By personalising your messages, you take away some of the anonymity of the internet and make the conversation more human.
-Sometimes, this can be enough to deter a normally pleasant person from being abusive.
+Sometimes, this can be enough to deter a normally pleasant person from being abusive.#CX insight: The perceived anonymity of live chat sessions can fuel abuse in the #contactcentre.
+So, humanise the chat with real names and real avatars. 💡 Click To Tweet

 Personalisation isn’t always enough.
 So, when dealing with abusive customers, try not to take it personally.
 Stay calm and remain polite back (no matter how hard that might be).
 Take a few breaths before you message back if you need.
 Remember — you’re the one caught in the firing line, but you aren’t the one at fault and you aren’t the one to blame.

 If you need to take a moment to calm down or block the chat, even temporarily, you can do so using user blacklisting.
-You can also blacklist certain words — such as those relating to abuse — to block them from your chat sessions.
+You can also blacklist certain words — via a profanity filter — to block them from your chat sessions.

 If you think you are unable to handle the chat, you can ask a teammate or supervisor to step in with internal chat messages and chat transfers.
 In cases of harassment, this can help to deter abusive messages as the customer is no longer talking to the agent they sought.